 This is a number from 1 to 2,520 that describes the game situation based on the variables that are chosen.
 To change the Situation Number, you can click the buttons to change the variables.
-You can also click the Situation # text box, type in a new number, and press [Enter].
-You may also use the up or down buttons on either side of the text box as follows:
+You can also click the Situation # text box, type in a new up or down buttons on either side of the text box αs follows:

-Single left-click: Increase/decrease by 1

-Single right-click: Increase/decrease by 10
+Single left-click: Single right-click: Increase/decrease by 1 Increase/decrease by 10

-Left & right-click and hold: Increase/decrease by 100
+Left & right-click and hold: Increase/decrease by